pydsgz/IEVNet/README.md

 ![3D Slicer visualization of IEVnet inference result.](media/sample_inference_result.png)

 ## Running IEVnet locally
 An alternative is to install MONAI locally and run IEVnet on bare metal.
 Please follow MONAI installation instructions.
 It is recommended to install MONAI in a [python virtual environment](https://docs.python.org/3/tutorial/venv.html) or in a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
-It is important to make sure that your local environment resembles as closely to the following package versions as possible (it is recommended to also install jupyter lab/notebook).
-It is essential to install MONAI in version 0.3.0rc4.
+Please make sure that your local environment resembles as closely to the following package versions as possible (ideally, also install jupyter lab/notebook).
+In particular, please install MONAI in version 0.3.0rc4.
 Once the correct versions are installed, feel free to start a jupyter lab/notebook server, and run inference in the notebook `jnb_Monai_IEVnet_02mm_infer_newcases.ipynb`.

 ```
 MONAI version: 0.3.0rc4